cdonahu/cdonahu.github.io/_posts/2022-07-18-End-of-Course.md

 neighborhood to help them with some modeling.
 I am looking forward to seeing how I can help!

-I think at work, I will be exploring how to efficiently create dashboards useful for leaders in my organization.
+At work, I am sure I’ll be exploring how to efficiently create dashboards useful for leaders in my organization.

 In my community, I like the idea of presenting publicly available data in ways others can better understand and draw conclusions.

 I am looking forward to completing my final project Shiny App with multiple pages and brainstorming similar things I could create as community tools.